 - Problem questions.
-Questions asked to learn why a customer is dissatisfied with a previous product, what functions it lacks, what the problems are etc. This type allows to present the best advantages of your product.
+Questions asked to learn why a customer is dissatisfied with a previous product, what functions it lacks, what the problems are, etc. This type allows you to present the best advantages of your product.
 “Do frequent equipment failures and problems with repair parts slow down the development of your project?”

 - Need-payoff questions.
 This type is used only when a customer fully realizes the gravity of a situation and is ready to take measures to solve it.
 The purpose of need-payoff questions is to encourage customers to purchase without directly advising them.
 The questions themselves already have a solution to an identified problem.
 The way the question is asked shows a clear benefit from buying a product.
-“Will new equipment capable to increase your production volume by 20% positively influence the development of your business?”
+“Will new equipment capable of increasing your production volume by 20% positively influence the development of your business?”

 PRESSURE SALES TECHNIQUE

 - Only for those who understand.
-This sales technique is supposed to make every customer feel unique, like only they (unlike others) can appreciate the quality of products thanks to their personal skills and knowledge.
+This sales technique is supposed to make every customer feel unique like only they (unlike others) can appreciate the quality of products thanks to their personal skills and knowledge.

 “WORK ON PRICE” SALES TECHNIQUE